Reputation, Learning and Project Choice in Frictional Economies: Model

-\textbf{Projects.} The entities on the other side of this economy are treated as projects that are selected by the agent.
+\paragraph{Projects.} The entities on the other side of this economy are treated as projects that are selected by the agent.
 Specifically, they have no bargaining power against the agent.\footnote{This assumption makes the analysis substantially simpler, yet it downplays the strategic role of ``project owners'' in the optimal outcome.
-However, given the paper's focus on the agent's side and her reputational concerns, such an abstraction seems plausible.
-Also from the empirical standpoint, for example in the venture capital literature, it is shown that firms can continue their projects without their original entrepreneurs as the project owner; see \cite{ueda2004banks} and the references therein such as \cite{gorman1989venture,hellmann2002venture}.} Each project is endowed with a type $q \in \{a,b\}$, which is publicly observable.
+However, given the paper's focus on the agent's side and her reputational concerns, such an abstraction seems plausible.} Each project is endowed with a type $q \in \{a,b\}$, which is publicly observable.
 The (unnormalized) mass of type-$q$ projects is $\varphi_q$ for $q \in \{a,b\}$, exogenously replenished and held constant.

-\textbf{Meetings and project selection.} The agent randomly meets the projects subject to the search frictions, with the meeting rate of $\kappa>0$, and the matching technology is \textit{quadratic}.
-That is the probability with which the agent meets a type-$q$ project over the period $\d t$ is approximately equal to $\kappa \varphi_q\d t$.
+\paragraph{Meetings and project selection.} The agent randomly meets the projects subject to the search frictions, with the meeting rate of $\kappa>0$, and the matching technology is \textit{quadratic}.
+That is the probability with which the agent meets a type-$q$ project over an infinitesimal period $\d t$ is approximately equal to $\kappa \varphi_q\,\d t$.
 Furthermore, the matches are one-to-one, that is both parties have capacity constraint over the number of partners they can accept.